chainstack/docs/docs/glossary/vault.md

 # Vault

-<a href="https://console.chainstack.com/vault" rel="dofollow" target="_blank">Vault</a> is a secure storage for your organization's identities.
+[Vault](https://console.chainstack.com/vault) is a secure storage for your organization's identities.

 All identity key material in the vault is split into data chunks.
 Each chunk is AES-256 encrypted with a unique key.